Simplon-IA-Bdx-1/realestate-aro-nicolas-nicolas-rodolphe-project/README.md

 #### Virtual env

+For Linux :
   - Create an [environment](https://virtualenv.pypa.io/en/stable/) at the root of the repo: `python3 venv venv/`
   - Acivate it `source venv/bin/activate`
+  - You can now install the dependencies with the `pip install -r ./env/requirements.txt` command.

+For Windows :
+  - Create an environement at the root of the repo : `python3 -m venv envImmo`
+  - Activate it move to `envImmo\Scripts` then `activate`
+  - Back to the root of repo.
   - You can now install the dependencies with the `pip install -r ./env/requirements.txt` command.

 ### The app